simplilearn-devops/devops-lesson-2/lab-2.3/README.md

 Run a Docker registry from an official Registry image

 Pull a recent version of the Centos Linux container
-* docker pull registry:2
+`docker pull registry:2`

 Run the registry in a new Docker container.
 Expose port 5000
-* docker run -d -p 5000:5000 --restart=always --name registry registry:2
+`docker run -d -p 5000:5000 --restart=always --name registry registry:2`

 ### Step 3

 Pull another image and store it in the local Registry

 Pull a new image from Docker hub
-* docker pull ubuntu
+`docker pull ubuntu`

 Tag the image for the local registry
-* docker tag ubuntu localhost:5000/ubuntu
+`docker tag ubuntu localhost:5000/ubuntu`

 Push the image to the local Registry
-* docker push localhost:5000/ubuntu
+`docker push localhost:5000/ubuntu`

 Remove the image from the local cache
-* docker rmi ubuntu
+`docker rmi ubuntu`

 Confirm it has been removed
-* docker images
+`docker images`

 ### Step 4

 Pull the image from the local registry
-* docker pull localhost:5000/ubuntu
+`docker pull localhost:5000/ubuntu`

 Confirm it is in the local cache
-* docker images
+`docker images`

 Run the new image
-* docker run --rm -ti localhost:5000/ubuntu /bin/bash
+`docker run -it —rm localhost:5000/ubuntu /bin/bash`

 Exit the container
-* exit
+`exit`

 ### Step 5

 Clean up artifacts from the lab
-* docker rm -f $(docker ps -aq)
+`docker rm -f $(docker ps -aq)`
-* docker rmi $(docker images -q)
+`docker rmi $(docker images -q)`

-Exit the SSH session and stop the VM.
+Exit the SSH session.
+`exit`

+Make sure that you stop the VM so that you don’t incur costs.